What Are the Symptoms of Rheumatic Fever?

 - Nodules, or small protuberances, over the swollen joints

-- Sometimes, weakness and shortness of breath caused by heart involvement
+- Chest pain, fast heartbeat, shortness of breath (caused by heart involvement)

-- Sometimes, uncontrolled movements of arms, legs, or facial muscles called chorea
+- Uncontrollable or jerky movements of arms, legs, or facial muscles (called chorea)

-These symptoms often begin one to six weeks after a strep throat infection has appeared to clear up.
+These symptoms can show up one to five weeks after a strep throat or scarlet fever infection where these infections were not treated properly.
 Sometimes, however, people with rheumatic fever do not recall having had a sore throat.